 There is nothing like Opening Day of dove season.
 We welcome dove season like a long-lost friend because it signals that fall is just around the corner and hunting will soon be in full swing.
-We accept the fact that snakes lurk about and mosquitoes, ticks, and chiggers also welcome us to their world.
+We accept that snakes lurk about and mosquitoes, ticks, and chiggers also welcome us to their world.
 It’s dove season, and we don’t care.

 1. What gear items are must-haves in the dove fields?